knwin/SelectionFilter/README.md

 ![remove filter](images/remove_filter.jpg)

-Depend on the field you choose, result will be different.
+## Depend on the field you choose, result will be different.

-When a unique id field is selected.
+When a unique id field is set to use, eaxct features being selected are filtered.

 ![remove filter](images/unique_field_results.jpg)

-When a parent admin field is selected
+When a parent admin field is set to use in the fiter, all the childern of the parent are filtered.

 ![remove filter](images/nonunique_field_results.png)